squantrill/documentation/developer/introduction.md

 ## Glossary

-First there are some special words used in Kimai to describe things:
+First lets talk about the wording used in Kimai to describe things:

 #### Floater (or Dialog)